1Mill/notes/books/turn-the-ship-around.md

 #### Change of course

-* "He had credibility because he'd be living with his recommendation." - 18
+* "He had credibility because he'd be living with his recommendation." - p 18
 * "In the end, I fired no one.
 This was important because it sent the message to each crew member that he wasn't screwed up, the leadership was.
-My challenge would be to use the same people and support team and by changing the way they interacted and behaved, dramatically increase the combat effectiveness of *Sante Fe*." - 19
+My challenge would be to use the same people and support team and by changing the way they interacted and behaved, dramatically increase the combat effectiveness of *Sante Fe*." - p 19
 * "What are you willing to personally risk?
 (Sometimes taking a step for the better requires caring / not caring.
-Carring deeply about the people and the mission, but not caring about the bureaucratic consequences to your personal career.)" - 21
+Carring deeply about the people and the mission, but not caring about the bureaucratic consequences to your personal career.)" - p 21
-* "What's the hardest thing you experience in letting go of micromanging, top-down leadership, or the cult of personality?" - 21
+* "What's the hardest thing you experience in letting go of micromanging, top-down leadership, or the cult of personality?" - p 21
-* "Do you give employees specific goals as well as the freedom to meet them in any way they choose?" - 21
+* "Do you give employees specific goals as well as the freedom to meet them in any way they choose?" - p 21

 * **Key takeaways**
   * Why is there a crisis?
 Because the old way of working wasn't working.
 A crisis is an opportunity to do something different with leadership buy in.
 Don't let a good crisis go to waste.